Subscribe to our weekly e-newsletter Newsbite for updates on our regular program of courses, events and writing groups.

 7:30pm

-An informal group who meet for a Sunday brunch once a month at a different town across the Central West region.
+An informal group who meet for a Sunday brunch once a month in Bathurst.
 Group members range from novices to professionals and span all genres.
 They chat about writing, share tips, gripes and hopes, and nudge each other on.

 Open to new members